 - Heat the olive oil in a large skillet over medium heat.
 Cook the pork chops in the hot oil for about 8 to 10 minutes, turning to brown both sides.
 Remove the pork chops to a plate and set aside.

 - Meanwhile, in a bowl, combine the sauerkraut, caraway seeds, applesauce, and apple juice.
 Spoon the sauerkraut mixture into the prepared baking dish.
-Arrange pork chops on the sauerkraut and then top with the browned onions.
+Arrange the pork chops on the sauerkraut and then top them with the browned onions.